jamietanna/sarahseewhy.github.io/_posts/2023-08-06-problems-I-solve.md

 In a lot of ways I feel this is my calling.

-For you Trekkies out there, I'm like the Diana Troi of a team: I can command the ship and chat with Geordi LeForge about why a cryosensor is borked but my purpose is connecting and understanding people 🖖
+For you Trekkies out there, I'm like the Deanna Troi of a team: I can command the ship and chat with Geordi LeForge about why a cryosensor is borked but my purpose is connecting and understanding people 🖖

 Most of my downtime reading and thinking relates to psychology, team culture, communication, and leadership.
 I love combining this with a good tech side project.